-Importing NodeJS Path Module
+Importing Node.js Path Module

-NodeJS Path Properties & Methods
+Node.js Path Properties and Methods with Examples

 1. basename(path, [ext])